rayan-elidrissi/rayan-elidrissi.github.io/_pages/about.md

 I’m a **research intern at Mines Paris - PSL University**, within the Center for Robotics, and an M. Eng student in Data Science & AI at ESILV Paris.

-My background is in optimization and computer vision, currently expanding into vision-language-action to investigate how we can integrate **perception**, **reasoning**, and **actions** to design systems that assist and collaborate with humans across diverse domains, from robotics to data-driven modeling.
+My background is in optimization and computer vision, currently expanding into *vision-language-action* models to investigate how we can integrate **perception**, **reasoning**, and **actions** to design systems that assist and collaborate with humans across diverse domains, from robotics to data-driven modeling.
 I’m particularly interested in:

 - **Human-AI Collaboration**: developing models that augment human creativity, expertise, and situational awareness.